Training Materials – ABLE Core Curriculum (8-Hour Course)

 Dropbox:

-The ABLE Team releases refresher curricula yearly (moving forward, this will be done within the first quarter of each calendar year).
-The course is designed to be taught by 1 or 2 ABLE-certified instructors.
-Class size is flexible for refresher courses, although the recommended size is no more than 25-30 students.
+To date, we have released four refresher curricula that can be accessed below.
+Once completed, agencies can begin the CLM training.
+The refresher is designed to be taught by 1 or 2 ABLE-certified instructors.
+Class size is flexible for these courses, although the recommended size is no more than 25-30 students.

 Supplementary Training Resources